undergrad-partner-school

 Books and Supplies

-Another important expense to take into consideration is the approximate cost of books and supplies for a college or university.
-The approximate cost of books and supplies for a full-time student of this school is $1,120.
+The approximate cost of books and supplies for a college or university should also be taken into account as another important expense.
+The estimated price of books and supplies for a full-time student of this school is $1,120.

 Boarding